 other similar information which may appear in newspaper articles, on television, in radio broadcasts, on displays, on the world wide web, or in district or school promotional pieces

 The district will not release directory information to any person or agency for commercial use.
-The district expects its employees to use good judgment in releasing directory information so it serves the best interests of the student.
+The district expects its staff to use good judgment in releasing directory information so it serves the best interests of the student.

-Within 15 days after the annual distribution of notification of privacy rights, the parent of the student or the eligible and currently enrolled student has the right to refuse to permit the designation of any or all of the categories of personally identifiable information as directory information.
-The parent/eligible student’s notification must be in writing.
+Within fifteen (15) days after the annual distribution of notification of privacy rights, the parent/legal guardian of the student or the eligible and currently enrolled student has the right to refuse to permit the designation of any or all of the categories of personally identifiable information as directory information.
+The parent/legal guardian or eligible student’s notification must be in writing.
 The written notification will become part of the student’s education record.
-The principal of the school the student is attending is responsible for notifying appropriate personnel of the request, filing the request in the student’s cumulative folder and marking the folder as specified by the superintendent or his/her designee.
+The principal of the school the student is attending is responsible for notifying appropriate personnel of the request, filing the request in the student’s cumulative folder, and marking the folder as specified by the superintendent or his/her designee.

-This notification of privacy will include notice to parents that military recruiters are entitled to some student directory information and that parents have the right to deny this access.
+This notification of privacy will include notice to parents/legal guardians that military recruiters are entitled to some student directory information and that parents/legal guardians have the right to deny this access.

 Release of School Records

-The Family Education and Privacy Act of 1974 requires the following procedures in the release of school records:
+The Family Education and Privacy Act (FERPA) requires the following procedures in the release of school records:

-The district cannot release school records to any person or agency (employer, government agency, etc.) without the written consent of a student’s parent.
+The district cannot release school records to any person or agency (employer, government agency, etc.) without the written consent of a student’s parent/legal guardian.
 If the student is 18 years of age, he/she may sign for the release of his/her records.

-The district will release school records, without prior written consent of parent or eligible student, to officials of other educational institutions in which the student seeks or intends to enroll.
-The school will notify the student’s parent of the transfer only if he/she has requested this exception to the district’s policy.
+The district will release school records, without prior written consent of parent/legal guardian or eligible student, to officials of other educational institutions in which the student seeks or intends to enroll.
+The school will notify the student’s parent/legal guardian of the transfer only if he/she has requested this exception to the district’s policy.

-Records Made by an Employee
+Records Made by a Staff Member

-A school district employee’s personal records on a student are not part of the student’s education record as long as that person keeps the notes solely for his/her own use and maintains them separately from the school files.
+A district staff member’s personal records on a student are not part of the student’s education record as long as that person keeps the notes solely for his/her own use and maintains them separately from the school files.

-A substitute who performs the employee’s duties on a temporary basis may use these personal records.
-However, the employee may not pass the records on to a successor.
+A substitute who performs the staff member’s duties on a temporary basis may use these personal records.
+However, the staff member may not pass the records on to a successor.

 Management of Records

-The district will protect the confidentiality of personally identifiable data on children during collection, storage, disclosure, and destruction.
+The district will protect the confidentiality of personally identifiable data on students during collection, storage, disclosure, and destruction.

-School district personnel, school psychologists under contract with the school district, and other eligible state and federal employees who need the records to carry out their assigned duties and who have a legitimate educational interest will have access to or may receive information from the education records.
+District staff, school psychologists under contract with the district, and other eligible state and federal employees who need the records to carry out their assigned duties and who have a legitimate educational interest will have access to or may receive information from the education records.
 The superintendent will maintain a current list of such individuals.
-The district will also give access to parents and eligible students as provided below.
+The district will also give access to parents/legal guardians and eligible students as provided below.
 The appropriate administrative head of each group collecting or using personally identifiable information will give instruction regarding these regulations to the group.

 Students Transferring to Another School

-When a student transfers to another public or private school, the school will send the student’s permanent school records, including incident reports relating to charges for certain offenses outlined in law and the discipline record of suspensions and expulsions, to the receiving school and notify the parent of the transfer.
+When a student transfers to another public or private school, the school will send the student’s permanent school records, including incident reports relating to charges for certain offenses outlined in law, and the discipline record of suspensions and expulsions, to the receiving school and notify the parent/legal guardian of the transfer.